 We are committed to helping you live your life with a long-term condition.
 That’s why we run services where you can get advice on the following conditions:

 We will also work in partnership with you to create the right care plan for your needs.
 It’s important to think about what you want from a care plan – it can help if you know what you want to discuss with your GP.
-NHS Choices suggests some questions you could ask:
+Some general questions you may wish to ask include:

-- Where can I find out about self help courses for people who have long-term conditions?
+- Where can I find out about more information for people who have long-term conditions?

 - I want to find out more about my condition.
 What are the best places to do this?